alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 {: .centered }

 A PhD program will also provide more mentorship opportunities.
-In academia, the totem pole is professor > postdoc > grad student > undergrad / master's students.
+In academia, the totem pole is professor > postdoc > grad student > undergrad or master's students.
 Going to a PhD program means you aren't on the bottom anymore, and you'll get to mentor undergrads that want to try research.
 Whereas in industry, if you join out of undergrad, you're entering at the bottom of the totem pole and will have fewer mentoring opportunities until interns come, which is a seasonal